Brand Photography Pricing in South Florida: What Businesses Should Expect

 Monthly retainer vs one-off shoot

-Some Fort Lauderdale businesses do one big brand shoot every 12–18 months.
+Some Fort Lauderdale businesses do one big brand shoot every 12 to 18 months.
 Others retain a content team for monthly shoots.
 The math:

-The retainer makes sense if you are actively running social media at scale and need a fresh asset cadence.
+The monthly model makes sense if you need a fresh asset cadence and a content bank every month.
 If you mostly need a foundational library and post less frequently, one-off makes more sense.
 We compared the two models in more depth in how much a monthly content shoot costs in Fort Lauderdale.

 Red flags in any quote